jraynolds/dicebooru-v3/README.md

 ## Solution
 Dicebooru aims to be a repository of tabletop maps sorted by tags, features and image data to allow GMs to easily find a map that suits their needs.
 Maps are visible at a low fidelity: if freely available, the maps can be viewed at high resolution and downloaded freely.
 If the map-maker intends to charge for a map, then the map on Dicebooru instead links to a URL where the map can be purchased.

+## Tech Stack
+Dicebooru is made using Vue 3, Vuetify, and Vite.
+The backend is served with Supabase.

 The website is currently available in beta at https://dicebooru.netlify.app/